-- If you don't eat pork, substitute with ground turkey and add paprika, crushed red pepper flakes, and fennel.
+- Meat: We used spicy Italian sausage for the best flavor, but if you need to substitute use ground turkey and add a bit of paprika, crushed red pepper flakes, and fennel.

 How to Make

-Prep all the ingredients.
+Prep all the ingredients for our sausage and gnocchi soup.
 Grate the cheese, mince the garlic, chop the onion, and take the thyme leaves off the stems.

-Saute the onion in oil until soft and starting to turn color, roughly 6 minutes, then add the garlic.
+3. Saute the onion in oil until soft and starting to turn color, roughly 5 minutes, then add the garlic.
 Cook until fragrant.
+Add the spices, except the bay leaves, and let them bloom for about a minute while constantly stirring.

-Add the chicken broth, pimentos, bay leaves, and spices, then stir.
-The red color is from the paprika in the hot Italian sausage.
+5. Add the chicken broth, pimentos, and bay leaves, then stir.

-Remove from the heat and pour in the heavy cream.
+8. Remove from the heat and pour in the heavy cream or full fat coconut milk (photo).

-Transfer to a serving bowl.
-Garnish with freshly grated Parmesan cheese and chopped parsley.
+10. Transfer the sausage and gnocchi soup to a serving bowl.
+Garnish with more Parmesan cheese and chopped parsley.

 - Don't like kale?
 Substitute it for spinach, Swiss chard, collard greens, or mustard greens.